YongDaLi/YongDaLi.github.io/README.md

 # Welcome
 I am not a web developer.
 My website will be simple.

 I graduated in May 2023 from Engineering Science (physics specialization) from the University of Toronto.
-I took the least amount of physics courses possible, and cherry-picked the ECE courses that I liked.
+I took the least amount of physics courses possible, and cherry-picked the electrical engineering courses that I liked.
+My background is in solid state physics, as applied to semiconductors

 I am pursing a Master's degree in Electrical Engineering and Information Technology at ETH Zurich (2023 - 2025).